couchbase/cbft/DESIGN.md

 * cb-02 - cbft enabled
 * cb-03 - cbft enabled

-And the design also support "multi-dimensional scaling" (MDS)
+And the design also support heterogeneous "multi-dimensional scaling" (MDS) topologies:
-topologies:

 * cb-00 - cbft enabled
 * cb-01 - cbft disabled
 * cb-02 - cbft disabled
 * cb-03 - cbft enabled

-## It works, but it's inefficient and lacks availability
+## It works, it's simple, but it's inefficient and lacks availability

 Although we now support multiple cbft nodes in the cluster at this point in the design, this simple approach is very resource intensive